Ways To Pay

 Budget Payment Plan

-Though seasonal temperatures vary, your gas and water bill remains the same every month with the Budget Payment Plan!
-Your household’s annual gas and water use is spread evenly over 12 months.
-Your budget payment is based on your annual use divided across a 12-month period.
-This figure is adjusted for average temperatures to project normal gas and/or water use and any projected rate change.
-At the end of the budget year, a credit or debit balance automatically is factored into the next 12-month cycle.
+Though seasonal temperatures vary, your gas and/or water bill remains the same every month with the Budget Payment Plan.
+The budget payment is based on your average monthly costs from the last 12 months.
+This figure is adjusted for average temperatures to project normal use and any projected rate change.
+At the end of the budget year, a credit or debit balance is automatically factored into the next 12-month cycle.

 How to Enroll